linrunner/tlp-doc/installation/fedora.rst

 ---------------------------------------
 .. important::

-    Fedora 36 includes Linux kernel 5.17, which in combination with TLP 1.5, offers full battery care support (i.e. charge thresholds and recalibration) for ThinkPads from model year 2011 onwards.
+    Fedora 36 includes Linux kernel 5.17.
+In combination with TLP 1.5 it offers full battery care support (i.e. charge thresholds and recalibration) for ThinkPads from model year 2011 onwards.
-    Therefore no external kernel modules are required with Fedora 36 and you do not need to proceed any further here.
+    Therefore no external kernel modules are required with Fedora 36 or newer and you do not need to proceed any further here.

     However, if you are running a Fedora version prior to 36 and want to use recalibration or your model is older, read on.